unorthodox-paradox/omsi-2_uchill/docs/3112_driver_passenger_ac.md

 #### 3.1.1.2.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Operational mode

-Depending on its controlling controller's state, F1 may operate in either of the two following primary modes: *EM* (controller in "OFF" state) or *AM* (controller in "ON" state).
+Depending on its controller's state, F1 may operate in either of the two following primary modes: *EM* (controller in "OFF" state) or *AM* (controller in "ON" state).
 The former employs a mixture of cool and engine-heated air, while the latter supplies air whose temperature is regulated by the roof-mounted A/C unit (in vehicles not having one, the availability of a smaller, driver-dedicated imaginary one is assumed).

 F2 has no such operational mode, as it is always backed by one or multiple exterior A/C units.